 Administration of these new national parks was assigned to the military; a national park service did not yet exist to do the job.
 On June 7, 1891, Captain J. H. Dorst of Troop K, Fourth United States Cavalry, established a camp outside the parks at Mineral King and became their first acting superintendent.
 He and 58 men spent the summer patrolling and maintaining the new national parks.
 Their greatest challenge in the first summer was in preventing continued logging and grazing in the parks.
 They constructed trails and patrol cabins to support their mission.
 One of these cabins was built at Harry Quinn's mountain "horse camp."
 These activities dominated military management of the parks for the next two decades.
 African American soldiers known as Buffalo Soldiers patrolled Sequoia National Park in 1899, 1903, and 1904.
-Captain (later Colonel) Charles Young, one of the first black national park superintendent (Dilsaver and Tweed 1990).
+Captain (later Colonel) Charles Young, one of the first African American graduates of West Point, commanded the troops in the park in 1903 and was thus the first black national park superintendent (Dilsaver and Tweed 1990).
 His troops accomplished a significant amount of work in both the frontcountry and what is now wilderness.